 A lot of this would be obvious.
 You’ve likely got a lot of great property photos to share and listings to link to and should be utilising these to full effect (with the obvious focus on photos for Instagram and links via Facebook).
 This is a great start and will certainly give you a good bank of content to work with in real estate advertising, but there are obvious gaps to fill in terms of the types of content you post if you don’t want to come across as spammy and repetitive.
 There are two basic things we recommend to all clients starting out to address this: 1.
 Personalise/humanise your profile and 2.
 Connect your properties to their local communities.

 Got a favourite coffee place near one of your listings?
-There’s your property marketing content right there.
+There’s your piece of content right there!
 Taking the kids to a school fete near a great property you’re trying to sell or rent?
 That’s both a great sales tool and a trust building exercise in your expertise.
 You can also plan around these things.
 If you have a few new listings you’re getting ready to put up, look at the local area and see what benefits you could sell while showing that you know the area intimately.
 Sending an agent out for the day?
 Let them take over the branch Instagram and/or Facebook account to post about their day and the properties they’re visiting in the “stories” section.

 We’re willing to bet that your star staff didn’t get where they are with good listings alone.
 Being a good agent requires personality and that is an immediately available asset to your social media efforts.
 Get them out there interacting with people and places and showing off what you’re advertising.